Animals

 Least ConcernNATURAL HABITAT

-African servals live in savannas.DIET
+African servals live in savannas in Sub-Saharan Africa.DIET

 • Johnny shows his zookeepers he loves them by bumping his head into them! -